 This series of seminars will help researchers at all levels to learn and develop knowledge and skills to communicate their research in more creative and accessible ways.
 Throughout this series we hope to:

 The first seminar aims to set the context of creative communication and why it is so important and useful.
 This session will also cover some fundamentals about how to start thinking about creative communication for your project.
 This session will be recorded and will be available to view throughout the series.
-If you wish to attend please click here to register your interest and confirm your attendance.
+If you wish to attend, please register your interest and confirm your attendance.

 Where possible and where attendees express interest, further meetings or workshops can be arranged with speakers on the afternoon of the seminar.
 Please register your interest in a further meeting or workshop on the registration form above or email Becky Whear to discuss further.

-This seminar will be followed by a practical ‘how to’ workshop hosted by André Tomlin (2 - 4pm EXETER only).
-Please make sure you indicate your interest in attending the workshop when you register for the seminar as there is a minimum number this workshop will run for.
+This seminar will be followed by a practical workshop hosted by Peter Jones (2.30 - 4.30pm EXETER only SC room 2.35).
+Please make sure you indicate your interest in attending the workshop when you register for the seminar as there is a maximum number this workshop will run for

 Speaker: Peter Jones